NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 ## Dialog System

 I am going to go through some of the features the dialog has.
-Dialog is basically the logical component that handles the interaction between the user and the bot.
+Dialog is the logical component that handles the interaction between the user and the bot.
 For example, in it, you can design what the bot will do if it recognises the intent in the user's message.

 For example, let's make the bot tell us the anime it recognises.